-The set up is then attached to the woman and tied to a post, tree, or column.
-The pull between the post and woman creates the tension for the panel to be woven.
+The backstrap loom is then attached to a post or tree, and secured around the woman’s back.
+The pull between the post and the woman creates tension needed for the panel to be woven.

 6 Add the Beater Rod

-The beater rod is placed in between the thread that was split in half by the heddle.
-This rod is much thicker and sturdier than the other rods being used in this process.
-When turned on the edge it creates a large bridge for the trama shuttle to pass through.
-When the rod is laid flat it can be used to beat the thread towards the woman to keep the panels as tight as possible.
+The beater rod is placed in between the thread that is split in half by the heddle.
+This rod is much thicker and sturdier than other rods being used in the process.
+When turned on its side it creates a large space for the weft shuttle to pass through.
+When the rod is laid flat it can be used to “beat” (or press) the thread towards the woman to keep the woven fabric as tight as possible.

-Some designs use a trama shuttle to pass the thread back and forth through the gap created until the pattern needs to be re-looped or the panel is completed.
-However most of our designs are much more intricate and require the weaver to go row by row of the back strap individually looping the trama thread to create the design.
-Once a row is completed the weaver must tie off the back side of this design, “beat” the row into place, and move on to the next.
-Depending on the detail that is brought into the panels these may take up to three days to complete.
+Once the backstrap loom is set up, it is then time to start weaving by passing the weft (horizontal threads) through the warp (vertical threads).
+Some designs use a weft shuttle to pass the thread back and forth until the panel is complete.
+However many designs are more intricate and require the weaver to go row by row individually looping the weft thread to create the design.
+Once a row is completed the weaver must tie off the back side of this design, and “beat” (or press) the row into place.
+Depending on the amount of detail, many of the panels take up to three days to complete.

-From balls, the thread is then transferred onto smaller metal spools with a spindle, called a ruedina, usually made from a metal bike wheel.
+Thread for weaving is purchased in skeins (loosely coiled lengths of thread), and then placed onto a handmade device called a devanadora.
+The thread is then transferred onto smaller metal spools using a spindle, called a ruedina, which is usually made from a metal bike wheel.

-The spools of thread are aligned by color on a long rectangular homemade device, called a trascañonera, that helps organize the order of color required by the fabric design.
+The spools of thread are aligned by color on a long rectangular device called a cañonera, which helps organize the order of color required by the fabric design.

-The weaver then lays out the threads piece by piece using her fingers and hands to sort the desired pattern onto another homemade spinning piece of equipment, called an Urdidora, that stands taller than the weaver herself.
-This step takes into account the color and width of each stripe in a pattern.
+The weaver then separates and organizes the threads piece by piece using her fingers and hands.
+Then she sorts the desired pattern onto another handmade spinning piece of equipment, called an urdidora, that stands taller than herself.